underworldcode/quagmire/README.md

 ## Usage

 Quagmire is highly scalable.
-All of the python scripts in the *examples* subdirectory can be run in parallel, e.g.
+All of the python scripts in the *tests* subdirectory can be run in parallel, e.g.

 ```
 mpirun -np 4 python stream_power.py